Justin Humphrey: 56th to 58th Legislature

 On February 14, 2017, Humphrey's H.B.
 1441 passed the state House Public Health Committee on a 5–2 party-line vote, with Republicans voting yes and Democrats voting no. The committee passed a second anti-abortion bill the same day.
 H.B.
 1441 was never brought up for a vote in the House.

-58th Legislature

 Humphrey played a major role in SB2, a bill that would ban transgender athletes from participating in women's sports.

 In 2021, Humphrey, in an effort to bolster tourism, proposed an official Bigfoot hunting season in Oklahoma, indicating that the Oklahoma Department of Wildlife Conservation would regulate permits and the state would offer a $3 million bounty if such a creature was captured alive and unharmed.